Understanding the Different Types of Logical Reasoning Methods and Argumentation

 - Deontic Reasoning: Reasoning where a conclusion logically follows from a single premise (a premise with a necessary conclusion).
 Ex.
 Lying is wrong; therefore one should not lie (the second premise, that one doesn’t want to act wrongly, isn’t needed, or is at least implied in the premise).

 - Statistical Reasoning: Inductive reasoning using statistics (thus producing probable truth values based on statistical data).
+A lot of inductive evidence consists of statistical terms, propositions, and arguments.

 - Comparative Reasoning: Reasoning by comparison (I reason I am short, because most people are taller than me).
 It is reasoning that establishes the importance of something by comparing it against something else (the comparing of two real systems to find similarities and differences; not just comparing by metaphor).